The dual minimum distance of arbitrary dimensional algebraic--geometric codes

 Let us prove the $m$--generality of $P_1, \ldots , P_{3m-1}$ by induction on $m$.

 \medbreak

 \textbf{Step 1.
 Initialisation.} If $m=3$, then consider $8$ points of a plane cubic curve $C$.
-Since no $3$ of them are collinear and no $6$ lie on a conic, from \cite{H} Proposition V.4.3, the linear system of cubic containing $7$ of them has no other base point.
+Since no $3$ of them are collinear and no $6$ lie on a conic, from \cite[Proposition V.4.3]{H}, the linear system of cubics containing $7$ of them has no other base point.
 Thus, the points are in $3$-general position.

 \medbreak